manyams-cyber/gsoc-practice/readme.txt

-Hello , I am MAnya and this is my first git project This is my first change made from VS Code.
+Hello , I am Manya and this is my first git project This is my first change made from VS Code.